gswdn/CobaBot/README.md

 ### 2.0.2
 * Bugfix; clear "internal variables" with HttpAction-Prefix before sending action again

+### 2.0.3
+* Bugfix: moved top right menu icons (restart conversation, undo last step etc.) into visible area again.
+At least, on real pages.
+In workbench, it's ugly now.
+But real pages count.
+No clue, what MS changed.
+Suddenly, the top right menu icons were out of the webpart area.

 ## For contributors

 If you'd like to contribute, please contact me with your idea.